 means that the hotel is one of our Dream Destinations.

-Beach hotel - Across the bay from Puerto AyoraOn the island of Santa Cruz, across the bay from the main town of Puerto Ayora, the hotel has its own private white sandy beach.
-There is a swimming pool and jacuzzi (overlooking the bay), bar and restaurant.
+Beach hotel - Across the bay from Puerto AyoraOn the island of Santa Cruz, across the bay from the main town of Puerto Ayora and overlooking a white sand beach.
+There is a swimming pool, hot tub and bar facing the bay, a restaurant and a lounge.

 Inn/Posada - Puerto Ayora waterfrontOn the waterfront with the wild red mangrove forest as a backdrop, the hotel is in a quiet yet central location and has a very relaxed atmosphere.
 Rooms are simple but stylish, and there is a restaurant overlooking the ocean (sea lions may join you for breakfast!).
 It is just a short walk from the hotel to the Charles Darwin Research Station, the beach, or the town which offers a wide selection of restaurants and bars (formerly called Red Mangrove Inn).

 Lodge/Hosteria - Highlands, 25 km from Puerto AyoraA luxury tented camp on a 55 hectare farm in the highlands of Santa Cruz (altitude 450 metres) with views over the Pacific and western and northern Galapagos islands.
 There is an infinity pool and a viewpoint terrace, and the main lodge has a lounge, library, bar and restaurant, serving fresh, organic, home-grown food.
 10 hectares of the farm has been dedicated to reforestation, and they have reintroduced some endemic tree species.